 Each country, each region, each city is different.

 In Johannesburg, South Africa there is a big problem of armed men taking your car.
-In Durban, South Africa there is the problem of men who go to the Witch doctor and take special potions to make them "immune to bullets" (by the way, empirical studies show that these potions have not been successful).
+In Durban, South Africa there is the problem of men who go to the Witch doctor and take special potions to make them "immune to bullets" or invisible, (by the way, empirical studies show that these potions have not been successful).
 In Slovakia there are certain styles of knife attacks, each region and its challenges, but it is only one Krav Maga.

 I have seminars with young men, strong and tall.
 But, in the same class I might find an older overweight woman, but it is the same Krav Maga.